chenjinghao/chenjinghao.github.io/README.md

 ***
 ## Contact me
->my current status: Looking for a job
+>my current status: Looking for a data analyst or/and business analyst job/internship.

 Visit my [LinkedIn](www.linkedin.com/in/adam-cjh) for my detail & latest update.